johnchang74/davidsalon_react/README.md

 will contain Hosting assets to be uploaded with firebase deploy.
 If you have a build process for your assets, use your build's output directory.

-?
-What do you want to use as your public directory? build ?
-Configure as a single-page app (rewrite all urls to /index.html)?
-Yes ?
-Set up automatic builds and deploys with GitHub?
-No ?
-File build/index.html already exists.
+✔ What do you want to use as your public directory? build ✔ Configure as a single-page app (rewrite all urls to /index.html)?
+Yes ✔ Set up automatic builds and deploys with GitHub?
+No ✔ File build/index.html already exists.
 Overwrite?
 Yes ✔ Wrote build/index.html

-i  Writing configuration info to firebase.json... i  Writing project information to .firebaserc...
+✔ Wrote configuration info to firebase.json
+✔ Wrote project information to .firebaserc

-✔  Firebase initialization complete! root@grace-ThinkPad-T431s:/opt/davidsalon_react# npm run build
+✔ Firebase initialization complete!

+davidsalon_react on  invoice [?] via  v20.11.1 on ☁️ gospelway128@gmail.com took 2m19s
+❯ npm run build

-> my-app@0.1.0 build
+> my-app@1.0 build
 > react-scripts build

 Creating an optimized production build...